isgrwl/video-splitter/README.md

 pip install moviepy
 ```

-The script should work from there.
+The script should run after that.